kragen/derctuo/long-distance-radio.md

 precision deriving from its >1MHz bandwidth.

-A more effective way to reduce interference might be simply spreading over a wider bandwidth by using shorter pulses.
+A more effective way to reduce interference might be simply spreading the signal over a wider bandwidth by using shorter pulses.

 Phased-array transceivers
 -------------------------